kilipan/nasin-toki/README.md

 Like all particles, it does not have any semantic meaning.

 By default, modifiers are applied from left to right to the head.
-If a `pi` is added, everything that follows pi becomes its own phrase, that modifes the head preceding `pi` as one.
+If a `pi` is added, everything that follows pi becomes its own phrase, that in turn modifes the head preceding the `pi` as one.

 Examples:
 `jan lawa mute` - "many head-people" (e.g. "many leaders")
 `jan pi lawa mute` - "many-headed person"
-`ilo tawa lili mute` - "many small movement-tools" (e.g. "many skaetboards")
+`ilo tawa lili mute` - "many small movement-tools" (e.g. "many skateboards")
 `ilo pi tawa lili mute` - "tool related to many small movements" (e.g. "electric toothbrush")
 `ilo tawa pi lili mute` - "very small movement-tool"